List of county routes in Monmouth County, New Jersey

 The following is a list of county routes in Monmouth County in the U.S. state of New Jersey.
 For more information on the county route system in New Jersey as a whole, including its history, see County routes in New Jersey.

 History

 In the 1937 renumbering of Monmouth County roads, numbers 1 through 5 were reserved for the longer, "cross-county" routes; those numbered 6 and above were to be more local in nature.
-County Route 1 was designated to run from the Mercer County line via Freehold Borough and Eatontown to the Long Branch city limits.
+County Route 1 was designated to run from the Mercer County line via Freehold and Eatontown to the Long Branch city limits.
 With the establishment of the 500 Series of county routes, CR 1 was superseded by CR 524 from the Mercer County line to Smithburg, and CR 537 from Smithburg to the Long Branch boundary.

 The present CR 1 was formed when part of CR 3 was separated from the balance of CR 3 with the 1952 establishment of CR 527 as part of the 500 Series routes.
 Since the CR 1 designation was available, that portion of CR 3 between CR 527 and CR 571 was re-designated as CR 1.